Notes on migrating a Bluesky account

 Optional links:

 Now let's start.
-When I decided to migrate my account, I first had a look at it's current state with pdsls.dev:
+When I decided to migrate my account, I first looked at its current state with pdsls.dev:

 ID